-7.2 November 2016 No further changes following consultation.
+7.2 November 2016 16 No further changes following consultation.
 Submitted for approval.
-8.0 January 2017 Authority Approval 8.1 April 2017 Industry consultation: Update to align to UNC Modifications 0597: Rules for the release of incremental capacity at Interconnection Points; and 0598S: Amendments to Capacity Allocations Mechanisms to comply with EU Capacity Regulations.
+8.0 January 2017 Authority Approval 8.1 April 2017 Industry consultation: Update to align to UNC Modifications 0597: Rules for the release of incremental capacity at Interconnection Points; ar 0598S: Amendments to Capacity Allocations Mechanisms to comply with EU Capacity Regulations.
+8.2 May 2017 No changes proposed following consultation.
+Submitted for approval.